 Its good to have a small diary with emergency phone numbers and addresses.
 In case of power failure, you may not be able to charge your computer or phone and a physical hard copy list will be very useful.
 Most communities in Switzerland, usually send out a list of emergency numbers on an yearly basis.
 This list contains the numbers for police, ambulance, hospitals, doctors etc. I usually keep it pinned in my kitchen.
 Keep also numbers of your friends and family in the list in case you will need it.

-15. Keep yourself informed
+15. Keep yourself informed to prepare for emergencies

 As usual do your research.
 Keep abreast of the latest developments that is happening around you and in the world.
 Stay ahead of the game and don’t wait until the last minute.
 Find out what other things you can do to reduce the stress for you and your family in times of emergencies.